MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 If you are using multiple sources such as a mixture of feeds and public registries, then each upstream is searched in the order it's listed in the feed's configuration settings.
 In this case, we recommend placing the public registries first in the list of upstream sources.

 In rare cases, some organizations choose to modify OSS packages to fix security issues, to add functionality, or to satisfy requirements that the package is built from scratch internally, rather than consumed directly from the public repository.
-If your organization does this, place the upstream source that contains these modified OSS packages before the public package managers to ensure you use your organization's modified versions.
+If your organization follows this pattern, place the upstream source that contains these modified OSS packages before the public package managers to ensure you use your organization's modified versions.

 #### Use the suggested default view